JanHerca/urantiapedia/output/wikijs/en/article/A_Letter_to_Astronomers_and_Astrophysicists.md

 9. The peculiar motion of galaxies;
 10. The concept of Higgs field.

-Even decades after 1955 some these of concepts did not appear in any literature except those strange documents whose human authorship is unknown.
+Even decades after 1955 some these of concepts did not appear in any literature except those strange papers whose human authorship is unknown.
 Could this knowledge all be the fruit of some twentieth century genius with a fertile imagination, to the point of anticipating what science had not yet discovered and still prefer to remain anonymous?
-Could these documents really have originated from non human intelligences?
+Could these papers really have originated from non human intelligences?
 However, if there really existed a human able to predict these facts, why would the people most well trained in that time did not?
 The most interesting thing is that _The Urantia Book_ is not a scientific book, and certainly not even the main objective of the authors was to present scientific information unknown to mankind, considering, for example, that more than one third of all the content of 2097 pages, is a narrative of the life and teachings of Jesus of Nazareth.

 Notwithstanding the existence of errors in this book, (errors which reflected the scientific point of view of the 30s; <a id="a365_119"></a>[UB 101:4](/en/The_Urantia_Book/101#p4)); the evidences presented here seem to be (in the view of a layman) amazing.
 Should we stop and consider the chances of someone making each of these suppositions in 1955, and then match.
 However, I ask the reader to understand: this letter is not a validation trial of an alleged hoax, combined with pseudoscience and all it's imaginative productions.
-Rather, this document arose only by observation of facts already discovered and strangely related to a supposed contact with non-human intelligent entities.
+Rather, this paper arose only by observation of facts already discovered and strangely related to a supposed contact with non-human intelligent entities.

-I wrote about some cosmological questions in this letter, but I have in my files about 13 archaeological anticipations made by the same documents.
+I wrote about some cosmological questions in this letter, but I have in my files about 13 archaeological anticipations made by the same papers.
 Cosmology and archeology are not my areas, I'm no astronomer shipowner much less a shipowner archaeologist, I am a student of civil engineering.
-I regret not having qualifications and knowledge necessary to develop a more worthy document and the height of the importance of this subject.
+I regret not having qualifications and knowledge necessary to develop a more worthy paper and the height of the importance of this subject.
 So I request that all these questions are analyzed by professionals and institutions in the area.
 It might be this book the first evidence that we had contact with extra-planetary or non-human intelligences?
 Ironically, would the first evidence of extraterrestrial intelligent life has coming, not from the SETI, FAST or other programs, but be all this time on our own shelves?

 I hope this letter will be of use in your future work and keenly await your response.